SunCCNY/Nanoscopy/README.md

 # Nanoscopy-Lab
-Nanoscopy Laboratory - Projects for single molecule localization microscopy
+Projects for single molecule localization microscopy at Nanoscopy Laboratory